keygen-sh/union_of/README.md

 There is support for complex unions as well, e.g. a union made up of direct and through associations, or even other union associations.

+## Performance

+As is expected, you will need to pay close attention to performance and ensure your tables are indexed well.
+We have tried to make the underlying `UNION` queries as efficient as possible, but please open an issue or PR if you are encountering a performance issue that is caused by this gem.

+We use Postgres in production, but we do not actively use MySQL so there may be performance issues we are unaware of.
+If you stumble upon issues, please open an issue or a PR.

 ## Supported Rubies